resplendentHSHI/lockout-tournament/content/home.md

 The tournament will be played on Saturday, April 29th, through our Discord server.
 All times are in PDT (Pacific Daylight Time).

+## Register

+Registration will happen through our discord server.
+You can join the discord server here: https://discord.gg/SUewFaBCb2

 | Event           | Start Time | Duration (in mins) | End Time |
 |-----------------|------------|--------------------|----------|
 | Registration    | 10:30 AM   | 30                 | 11:00 AM |